Siege of Jerusalem (587 BC)

+Background

+Following the destruction and fall of the northern Kingdom of Israel by the Assyrian Empire in 732 and 720 BC, Judah lost its sibling Israelite kingdom.
+Judah had already become a vassal of the Assyrians in 734 BC, when King Ahaz of Judah appealed to Tiglath-Pileser III for military assistance.
+By accepting Assyrian dominance, Judah retained its monarchy and local administration, surviving as one of the few kingdoms to endure the Assyrian conquest of the Levant in the late 8th century BC.

+With the decline of the Neo-Assyrian Empire in the late seventh century BC, the Kingdom of Judah found itself caught between two rival powers: Egypt, then under the Twenty-sixth Dynasty, and the rising Neo-Babylonian Empire.
+The Egyptians filled the vaccum and briefly dominated the region until the Babylonians under Nebuchadnezzar II defeated Egypt at the Battle of Carchemish in 605 BC.
+Between 604 and 603 BC, Nebuchadnezzar conquered the entire Levant, and Judah, which had previously been a vassal of Assyria and then Egypt, became a vassal state of the Neo-Babylonian Empire.

 Biblical narrative

-Whereas the Nebuchadnezzar Chronicle provides information about the siege of Jerusalem in 597 BCE, the only known records of the siege that culminated in Jerusalem's destruction in 587 BCE are found in the Hebrew Bible.
+Whereas the Nebuchadnezzar Chronicle provides information about the siege of Jerusalem in 597 BC, the only known records of the siege that culminated in Jerusalem's destruction in 587 BC are found in the Hebrew Bible.

 Background

-In 601 BCE, during the fourth year of his reign, Nebuchadnezzar unsuccessfully attempted to invade Egypt and was repulsed with heavy losses.
-The failure led to numerous rebellions among the Kingdoms of the Levant which owed allegiance to Babylon, including the Kingdom of Judah, where King Jehoiakim stopped paying tribute to Nebuchadnezzar and took a pro-Egyptian position.
+In 601 BC, during the fourth year of his reign, Nebuchadnezzar II unsuccessfully attempted to invade Egypt and was repulsed with heavy losses.
+The failure led to numerous rebellions among the Kingdoms of the Levant which owed allegiance to Babylon, including the Kingdom of Judah, where King Jehoiakim stopped paying tribute to Nebuchadnezzar II and took a pro-Egyptian position.

-In 597 BCE, Nebuchadnezzar laid siege to Jerusalem.
+In 597 BC, Nebuchadnezzar II laid siege to Jerusalem.
 Jehoiakim died during the siege and was succeeded by his son Jeconiah at an age of either eight or eighteen.
-The city fell about three months later, on 2 Adar (March 16) 597 BCE.
-Nebuchadnezzar pillaged both Jerusalem and the Temple and carted all of his spoils to Babylon.
-Jeconiah and his court and other prominent citizens and craftsmen, along with a sizable portion of the Jewish population of Judah; According to the Book of Kings, about 10,000 were deported from the land and dispersed throughout the Babylonian Empire.
+The city fell about three months later, on 2 Adar (March 16) 597 BC.
+Nebuchadnezzar II pillaged both Jerusalem and the Temple and carted all of his spoils to Babylon.
+Jeconiah and his court and other prominent citizens and craftsmen, along with a sizable portion of the Jewish population of Judah.
+According to the Book of Kings, about 10,000 were deported from the land and dispersed throughout the Babylonian Empire.